You have not updated your profilein 0 days. Update your profile.

 Emmanuel will begin rabbinical school this fall at the Jewish Theological Seminary.
 Before JTS he worked as an Avodah Corps Member for Jews United for Justice (JUFJ), a grassroots Jewish organization advancing social justice in DC and Maryland.
-As a community organizer, Emmanuel grows JUFJ’s base by building relationships with volunteers interested in local movements.
-He also plans campaign actions and educational events, coordinates legislative advocacy, and represents JUFJ in coalitions.
+As a community organizer, Emmanuel grew JUFJ’s base by building relationships with volunteers interested in local movements.
+He also planned campaign actions and educational events, coordinated legislative advocacy, and represented JUFJ in coalitions.

 Before joining JUFJ, Emmanuel studied Women’s, Gender, and Sexuality Studies at Yale.
 While at college Emmanuel taught New Haven middle schoolers, facilitated workshops on consent and bystander intervention, and guided backpacking trips along the Appalachian Trail.
 He also led an egalitarian minyan, participated in interfaith forums, and helped coordinate Jewish student involvement in local racial and economic justice campaigns.